onlyphantom/blockchain/content/transactions.md

 This base fee is "burned", removing it from circulation.

-Users that want to prioritize their transaction can instead add a "tip" (in Metamask, this is the _Max priority fee_) to pay the validators through setting a priority.
+Users that want to prioritize their transaction can instead add a "tip" (the _Max priority fee_ being the maximum amount you're willing to pay as tip) to pay the validators through setting a priority.
 This tip is taken as compensation to the miners for executing and propagation the transaction.
 The total transaction fee is as such:

 <div className="math-display">
 {'Gas Units \\cdot Base Fee + Tip'}